jvandemo/angular-growl-notifications/readme.md

 <!-- The growl-notification directive adds a notification -->
 <div growl-notification>
-    I will popup as a growl notification and automatically disappear after 5 seconds.
+    I will pop up as a growl notification and automatically disappear after 5 seconds.
 </div>
 ```